terkelg/workshy/readme.md

 > A small (354B) lazy function scheduler for a butter smooth main thread

-Async rendering/micro-tasks can still block paint and input because complex UIs can take long to render.
-Render should be under `10ms` for a smooth `60fps` experience.
+Workshy is a `throttle` utility that **rate limit**,  **queue**, and **distribute** function executions over time to prevent the main thread from becoming unresponsive.

-Workshy is a tiny (354B) helper that ensure non-blocking rendering and responsive UIs.
-This is is done by breaking up tasks into smaller chunks executed over multiple frames to ensure smooth updates.
+Unlike a standard throttle function, and to ensure non-blocking rendering and responsive UIs, `workshy` break up functions into smaller chunks executed over time if necessary.

 This module is available in three formats: